The Path To Zero

 In 2001, Henry Ford Behavioral Health was the first to pioneer and conceptualize “zero suicides” as a goal, and develop a care pathway to assess and modify suicide risk for patients with depression.
 This landmark approach led to zero suicides for 18 months in 2009-2010, and a statistically relevant decrease in suicide rates within Henry Ford from its inception.
-This innovative work was recognized with The Joint Commission’s Ernest Amory Codman Award and the American Psychological Association’s Gold Award.
+This innovative work was recognized with The Joint Commission’s Ernest Amory Codman Award and the American Psychiatric Association’s Gold Award.

 In the years since Henry Ford first envisioned “zero” as the goal, a worldwide Zero Suicide movement has emerged.
 Mental health organizations and governments across the globe have embraced the idea and designed a growing number of programs intended to prevent suicide deaths.
 However, many health systems and organizations have struggled to eliminate suicide and the statistics clearly speak to the ineffectiveness of those models.